basilerocco6-crypto/community-quest/WEBHOOK_SETUP.md

 ### "Environment variables not configured" error:
 - ✅ Make sure `.env.local` file exists in project root
 - ✅ Verify all required variables are set (no "your_*_here" placeholders)
+- ✅ Include NEXT_PUBLIC_APP_URL in your .env.local file
 - ✅ Restart your development server after adding variables

 ### Webhook not receiving events: